At a Glance

 4. Maple Bacon Brussels Sprouts

-This has to be my favorite preparation of this quintessential holiday vegetable.
+This has to be my favorite preparation for this quintessential holiday vegetable.

-Here's my method: Render sliced bacon on your stovetop at a low and slow temperature, then remove the bacon pieces with a slotted spoon and set aside.
+Here's my method: Render sliced bacon on your stovetop at a low and slow temperature, then remove the bacon pieces with a slotted spoon and set them aside.

 Now combine two tablespoons of the bacon fat with 2-3 tablespoons of a good quality maple syrup and one tablespoon of olive oil, then toss the halved Brussels sprouts with this mixture along with some salt and pepper.

 Roast in a preheated oven set at convection roast 375 F for around 30-40 minutes (depending on the Brussels sprouts' size), stirring about halfway through.

 Remove from the oven, season to taste, then transfer to a serving bowl and top with the crispy bacon.